naemon/naemon.github.io/documentation/usersguide/macros.md

     /usr/local/naemon/libexec/check_ping -H <font color="red">192.168.1.2</font> -w <font color="red">200.0,80%</font> -c <font color="red">400.0,40%</font>
 </pre>

-<span class="glyphicon glyphicon-thumbs-up"></span>Tip: If you need to pass bang (!) characters in your command arguments, you can do so by escaping them with a backslash (\).
+{{ site.hint }}If you need to pass bang (!) characters in your command arguments, you can do so by escaping them with a backslash (\).{{ site.end }}

 If you need to include backslashes in your command arguments, they should also be escaped with a backslash.

 ### On-Demand Macros